30 November 2016

 one God, now and for ever.

-Canon Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute, and an Adjunct Assistant Professor, Trinity College Dublin.
-These notes were prepared for a Bible study in a tutorial group with part-time MTh students on 7 December 2013.
+(Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute, and an Adjunct Assistant Professor, Trinity College Dublin.
+These notes were prepared for a Bible study in a tutorial group with MTh students on 30 November 2016.